Ethel May Hill ... Gillard/Hogarth

-Ethel May Hill (1885-1919) was my grandmother.
-She was the daughter of William Samuel Hill and married, firstly, William Edgar Gillard (1873-1906) who died very young, after fathering Ethel's first two children, David Michael and William Robert Gillard.
-She found a second husband in Fletcher William Hogarth, gave birth to twins Keith and Ethel, and then herself died young.
+Ethel May Hill was born 13 April 1885 in St Helena Place off Halifax Street in Adelaide, the daughter of William Samuel Hill.
+She married, firstly, William Edgar Gillard (1873-1906) who died very young, after fathering Ethel May's first two children, David Michael and William Robert Gillard.
+She found a second husband in Fletcher William Hogarth (1866-1931), gave birth to twins Keith and Ethel (31 December 1910) and then herself died at 33, in March 1919, just before her 34th birthday.

 Ethel May's father, Wm Samuel Hill was born in Tasmania, but lived in at least three other states.
 He married Margaret Roberts in Melbourne (her home town) in 1877, but they must gone to South Australia almost immediately, as their first five children - including Ethel - were born in Adelaide, 1879-1885.
 They then appear to have returned to Victoria as the last two were born in Melbourne, 1888 and 1891.
 At the time of Ethel May's birth, in 1885, he was serving in the Water Police at Port Darwin and living - presumably without his family - in Palmerston, which was renamed Darwin in 1910.
 Then in about 1899 he took his wife and remaining four children (three boys having died in very early childhood) to Western Australia to make his fortune on the goldfields.

-When Ethel's mother Margaret Roberts Hill died on 4 October 1901, and was buried in Yundamindera Cemetery, only four of her at least seven children were still alive: Beatrice Harriet, Leslie, Ethel (aged 16) and Elsie (whose actual name may have been Elizabeth Mary).
+When Ethel May's mother Margaret Roberts Hill died on 4 October 1901, and was buried in Yundamindera Cemetery, only four of her at least seven children were still alive: Beatrice Harriet, Ethel May (aged 16), Leslie Lewis, and Mary Elizabeth, known as Elsie.

 Ethel May presumably continued living on the goldfields with her father, William Samuel Hill, and remaining siblings, and would have met William Edgar Gillard there, as I believe he went up there from Perth around 1901.

 She married him two years later, in 1903, aged 18.
-According to a note my father left they were married in Perth, at St Bridget's West Perth, by Father Fagan.
+According to a handwritten note my father left, they were married in Perth, at St Bridget's West Perth, by Father Fagan.
 But an entry in the book More Lonely Graves of Western Australia says that they were married in Kookynie.
 The Hills were Anglican, but Ethel converted to Catholicism to marry her first husband.
 He got her to promise to bring their children up as Catholics.
 They had two sons together, and then WEG died in 1906 - basically from the poor conditions in which they were living and he was working.
+It's likely that he died from phthisis, that is, pulmonary tuberculosis, and was buried in Yundamindera Cemetery.

-I don't know at present where Ethel May's eldest son William was born, and I'm assuming it was in Yundamindera.
+I don't know at present where Ethel May's eldest son William was born, and I'm assuming it was in Yundamindra.
 However, David's birth certificate says that he was born in Perth.

 A note about spelling.
 The name of the station is spelt 'Yundamindra', but when the township was gazetted its name was spelt 'Yundamindera'.
-I presume the Cemetery is at the township, not the station.
+The cemetery is at the township, not the station.

 David Michael Gillard married Mary Linda Robertson and had one child, Garry Michael Gillard.
-David Michael Gillard died Perth 4 October 1982.
-Mary Linda Robertson Gillard died Perth 10 August 1988.
+Dave Gillard died Perth 4 October 1982.
+His brother William had drowned in the Swan River in 1927.

-It's very striking that tho Ethel Hogarth is buried in the RC section (having converted to Catholicism to marry WEG) her second husband's - Fletcher Hogarth's - remains are something like half a kilometre away, in the Presbyterian section.
-His grave is also unmarked, at FA 585.
+It's very striking that tho Ethel May Hill is buried in the RC section (having converted to Catholicism to marry WEG) her second husband's - Fletcher Hogarth's - remains are something like half a kilometre away, in the Presbyterian section.
+His grave (in the bottom of the photo) is also unmarked, at FA 585.

-Ethel Hogarth (daughter of Fletcher and Ethel) married Karl Lothringer and had two daughters May and Alma, born in the 1940s.
-Ethel Hogarth Lothringer died in November 1952.
-Karl married again, to Joan.
-Alma married Milton, and May married Frank Edwards.
+Ethel Hogarth (daughter of Fletcher and Ethel) married Karl Lothringer and had two daughters, May (Edwards) and Alma.
+The younger Ethel died in November 1952.
+Alma died January 2015 at the age of 67.

 References